 As you can see, inbound marketing is connected by different factors that bring the customer to the website and then encourages them along the Buyer’s Journey.

 In our example, you can see the journey of one of our customers.
 Our CRM has recorded all activity and sent out timely automation events to direct them through the Buyer’s Journey.

 Let’s look at automation in more detail.
 Here’s an example of a workflow we use at Digital 22 for people who use the Website Grader Tool.

 Automation takes the humble email and can make it infinitely smarter.
-While the weekly newsletter can work for more generic updates, it’s nearly impossible to create unique email campaigns that reach specific people when they are ready to read without well planned automation.
+While the weekly newsletter can work for more generic updates, it’s nearly impossible to create unique email campaigns that reach specific people when they are ready to read without well-planned automation.
 This is where automation steps in.

-Modern CRM systems can build up rules for when to send certain messages, which behaviour to look for and how long to wait for until the next message is sent.
+Modern CRM systems can build up rules for when to send certain messages, which behavior to look for and how long to wait for until the next message is sent.
 By creating rules and allowing an intelligent system to follow an automated set of guidelines—you will be able to interact 24/7 without any work beyond an initial setup.

 Automation should be set up in a way that gently nurtures people down the Buyer’s Journey—think of it as the most attentive and un-interruptive sales team in the world.

 Social Media / SEO > Blog > CTA > Landing Pages > Contact Form > Premium Free Content > Email Automation > Customer!